2 Care, prevention and counselling

 - Every year about 28 million infants worldwide are born at risk of mild intellectual disability, and 60 000 infants develop severe congenital hypothyroidism (cretinism), due to inadequate amounts of iodine in the mother’s diet.

 Folic acid is another example.
 Fortifying a staple food with folic acid, or giving folic acid as a pill (supplementation), for three months before and after conception significantly reduces the birth prevalence of neural tube defects.
 In South Africa, bread and maize meal are fortified with folic acid.
-Since starting maize meal fortification with folic acid there has been a 30% reduction in the birth prevalence of neural tube defects.
+Since starting maize meal fortification with folic acid there has been a 30 percent reduction in the birth prevalence of neural tube defects.

 Diet can also be improved by removing substances that can damage the embryo and fetus (teratogens).
 The best example is alcohol.
 Community education to warn women of reproductive age of the dangers of alcohol to the embryo and fetus is necessary.